-Complete atrioventricular canal (CAVC) is a severe defect in which there is a large hole in the tissue (the septum) View Large Atrioventricular Canal Defects Illustrationthat separates the left and right sides of the heart.
+Complete atrioventricular canal (CAVC) is a severe congenital heart disease in which there is a large hole in the tissue (the septum) that separates the left and right sides of the heart.
 The hole is in the center of the heart, where the upper chambers (the atria) and the lower chambers (the ventricles) meet.

-As the heart formed abnormally, with this large hole, the valves that separate the upper and lower chambers also developed abnormally.
-In a normal heart, two valves separate the upper and lower chambers of the heart: the tricuspid valve separates the right chambers and the mitral valve the left.
+As the heart formed abnormally, the valves that separate the upper and lower chambers also developed abnormally.
+In a normal heart , two valves separate the upper and lower chambers of the heart: the tricuspid valve separates the right chambers and the mitral valve the left.
 In a child with a complete atrioventricular canal defect, there is one large valve, and it may not close correctly.

 In a complete atrioventricular canal defect, the following symptoms may be present within several days or weeks of birth:

-Partial atrioventricular canal defects cause fewer symptoms and sometimes aren't diagnosed until the child reaches his or her 20s or 30s, and begins to experience irregular heartbeat (arrhythmia), leaky valves or other effects.
+Partial atrioventricular canal defects cause fewer symptoms and sometimes aren't diagnosed until the child reaches his or her 20s or 30s.
+Then, he or she may begin to experience irregular heartbeat (arrhythmia), leaky valves or other effects.

-The pediatrician who evaluates the newborn in the hospital might make the diagnosis.
-Or a primary care pediatrician might notice a murmur and other symptoms and refer the baby to the Cardiac Center.
+The pediatrician who evaluates your baby in the hospital might also make the diagnosis.
+Or a primary care pediatrician might notice a murmur and other symptoms and refer your child to the Cardiac Center at Children's Hospital.

 Diagnosis of atrioventricular canal defects may require some or all of these tests:

 Complete atrioventricular canal defects require surgery, usually within the first two or three months of life.
 The surgeon will close the large hole with one or two patches.
-The patches are stitched into the heart muscle.
-As the child grows, the tissue grows over the patches.
+The patches are stitched into the heart muscle, and as the child grows, the tissue grows over the patches.

 The surgeon will also separate the single large valve into two valves and will reconstruct the valves so they are as close to normal as possible, depending on the child's heart anatomy.

-Partial atrioventricular canal defects also require surgery, whether it is diagnosed in childhood or adulthood.
-The surgeon will patch or stitch the atrial septal defect closed, and will repair the mitral valve or replace it with either an artificial valve or a valve from a donated organ.
+Partial atrioventricular canal defects also require surgery, whether they are diagnosed in childhood or adulthood.
+The surgeon will patch or stitch the atrial septal defect closed.
+He will also repair the mitral valve or replace it with either an artificial valve or a valve from a donated organ.

 Our pediatric cardiologists follow patients until they are young adults, coordinating care with the primary care physician.
 Patients will need to carefully follow doctors' advice, including staying on any medications prescribed.